 Get to know your housing options at Michigan Tech.
 Our three residence halls—Douglass Houghton Hall, McNair Hall, and Wadsworth Hall—aren’t just clones of one another.
 Each has its own style, its own personality, and its own individual houses within the hall geared towards students with shared interests.

 Douglass Houghton Hall

 Douglass Houghton Hall—also known as DHH—is the oldest residence hall at Michigan Tech.
 Students love the building’s historical architecture and location in the heart of campus.
 It houses 350 people.

 Wadsworth Hall, known around campus as “Wads,” is Michigan Tech’s largest residence hall, housing more than 1,000 students.
 Wads is home to many first-year students and features the following learning communities

 Daniell Heights Apartments

 Daniell Heights Apartments offer one and two-bedroom units for student families, graduate students, and undergraduates aged twenty-one and older.
 Utilities are included (with the exception of phone service; residents who sign up for local phone service receive free domestic long distance).
-Apartments are furnished, including stove and refrigerator, and each building shares a free washer and dryer.
+Apartments are furnished, including stove and refrigerator.
+Each building shares a free washer and dryer that is coin operated.

 Hillside Place Apartments